shukricqubain/gameshare/README.md

 <!-- ROADMAP -->
 ## Roadmap
+Gameshare Version 1.1
+- [ ] Revamp Game Page
+  - [ ] Add cover image to game object
+- [ ] Revamp Achievement Page
+  - [ ] Add icon image to achievement object
+- [ ] Revamp User Boards page
+  - [ ] Make user board page visually similar to boards page
+  - [ ] Add unfollow button to followed boards on user profile
+- [ ] Revamp User Threads page
+  - [ ] Make user thread page visually similar to thread page
+  - [ ] Add unfollow button to followed threads on user profile
+  - [ ] Change userID to userName for each post in a thread
+  - [ ] Fix depth logic for responses in a thread
+- [ ] User Friends Page
+  - [ ] Allow users to befriend other users when viewing their profile
+  - [ ] Allow users to view anothers profile by clicking thier userName in a thread post
+- [ ] Miscellanious
+  - [ ] Autopopulate achievements when adding a game to a user's collection
+  - [ ] Restrict input to only allow numbers in phone number input in user creation/edit
+  - [ ] Add regex to email input in user creation/edit
+  - [ ] Add minimum date for date of birth in user creation/edit
+  - [ ] Add restrictions for user role updation in user creation/edit

+Gameshare Version 1.0
 - [x] Login/Signup Functionality
   - [x] Basic CRUD for Roles
   - [x] Basic CRUD for Users